DoiDAoM/react-native-flashcards/README.md

 ## Platforms

 This app has been tested in both Android and IOS.
-Therefore, it's can be used in these platforms.
+Therefore, it can be used in these platforms.

 ## Requirements